Asghar Farhadi condemns violence in Iran at Cannes Film Festival

 What happened

-Asghar Farhadi spoke out against state violence and the war during a press conference at Cannes.
+Asghar Farhadi spoke out against state violence and the war during a press conference at Cannes, condemning the recent civilian deaths and government repression.

 The Context